 Traditionally, scissors were used to treat these conditions.
-However, with a state-of-the-art laser the surgery will result in minimal to no bleeding and is less painful for your baby.
+However, with a laser, the surgery will result in minimal to no bleeding and is less painful for your baby.

-While it may sound scary, the laser procedure is actually less painful and more precise than the traditional scissor method.
+While it may sound scary, the laser procedure is a safe, precise treatment method.
 This minimally invasive procedure involves burning the membrane connecting the tongue to the gum line.

 While there may be some delayed pain with a laser, your child will not need general anesthesia or sedation and the recovery time will be shorter, making this procedure safer.
 We are happy to discuss expected risks and outcomes with you.

-- Laser more effective in removing all the tissue off the ridge in lip ties
+- Laser is effective in removing all the tissue off the ridge in lip ties

-Because it's more precise, a laser can more effectively remove all of the tissue from the ridge of the mouth in lip ties.
+A laser can remove all of the tissue from the ridge of the mouth in lip ties.

-This can improve tooth spacing in these areas and reduce risk of tooth decay.
+This can help to improve tooth spacing in these areas and reduce risk of tooth decay.

 - Minimal bleeding improves visualization and increases safety

-Compared to traditional surgery with scissors, there is much less, if any, bleeding involved with laser surgery.
+There is much less, if any, bleeding involved with laser surgery compared to traditional treatment methods.
 This helps your dentist get a clearer view of the area, increasing the safety of the procedure.

-With the laser, we can more effectively treat posterior tongue ties and improve patient outcomes.
+With a laser, we can treat posterior tongue ties and help improve patient outcomes.

-State-of-the-art laser treatment is safe and minimally invasive.
-It offers a precision that scissors are unable to match.
+Laser treatment is precise, safe and minimally invasive.
 Since the need for general anesthesia and sedation are eliminated, the procedure is made safer and less time-consuming.
 The entire procedure takes less than five minutes.